 - Election of Directors: Directors are elected by a plurality of the votes cast at the Annual Meeting.
 "Plurality" means that the nominees who receive the largest number of votes cast "FOR" are elected as directors.
 As a result, any shares not voted "FOR" a particular nominee (whether as a result of stockholder abstention or a broker non-vote) will not be counted in such nominee's favor and will have no effect on the outcome of the election.
 Votes of "WITHHOLD" and broker non-votes have no legal effect on the election of directors due to the fact that such elections are by a plurality.
+Abstentions will have no effect on the outcome of this proposal. - Approval of the Reverse Split Proposal: To approve the Reverse Split Proposal at the Annual Meeting the votes cast for the proposal must exceed the votes cast against the proposal.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal. - Approval of the 2021 Stock Plan Proposal: The affirmative vote of the holders of at least the majority of the voting power of the votes cast (excluding abstentions and broker non-votes) at the Annual Meeting is required to approve the 2021 Stock Plan Proposal.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal.

-Abstentions will have no effect on the outcome of this proposal.
-Broker non-votes will have no effect on the outcome of this proposal. - · Approval of Amendment to the 2021 Stock Plan.
-The affirmative vote of the holders of at least the majority of the voting power of the votes cast (excluding abstentions and broker non-votes) at the Annual Meeting is required to approve the amendment of the 2021 Stock Plan.
-Abstentions and broker non-votes will have no effect on the outcome of this proposal. - Approval of Amendment to the Company's Certificate of Incorporation to effect a reverse stock split of the Company's outstanding common stock the affirmative vote of the holders of at least the majority of the outstanding shares of common stock at the Annual Meeting is required to approve the amendment to the Company's Certificate of Incorporation.
-Abstentions and broker non-votes will have the same effect as a vote against this proposal. - Ratification of the Appointment of Independent Auditors: The affirmative vote of the holders of at least the majority of the voting power of the votes cast at the Annual Meeting is necessary to ratify the appointment of MaloneBailey, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+- Approval of Option Grants Proposal.
+The affirmative vote of the holders of at least the majority of the voting power of the votes cast (excluding abstentions and broker non-votes) at the Annual Meeting is required to approve the Option Grant Proposal.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal. - Approval of the Super Sonic Proposal: The affirmative vote of the holders of at least the majority of the voting power of the votes cast (excluding abstentions and broker non-votes) at the Annual Meeting is required to approve the Super Sonic Proposal.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal. - Ratification of the Appointment of Independent Auditors: The affirmative vote of the holders of at least the majority of the voting power of the votes cast (excluding abstentions and broker non-votes) at the Annual Meeting is necessary to ratify the appointment of MaloneBailey, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal. - Approval of the Adjournment Proposal: The affirmative vote of the holders of at least the majority of the voting power of the votes cast (excluding abstentions and broker non-votes) at the Annual Meeting is required to approve the Adjournment Proposal.
 Abstentions and broker non-votes will have no effect on the outcome of this proposal.